bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

   If you would like [configuration fields](#configuration-fields) to be set up for your carrier, specify the properties you would like to use for these connection and/or settings options.

   We will then send you a `code` for each configuration option.
-API users will specify the `code` for connections options when they [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store).
+We recommend that you document your configuration option codes for API users who wish to use your carrier.
+For example, API users will specify the `code` for connections options when they [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store).
 BigCommerce will also include the `code` for each connection option when we [request rates from your carrier](#provide-shipping-rates-to-bigcommerce).
 API users specify the `code` for settings options when they define your carrier's shipping method for their shipping zones.

 ## What's next?